 In the description, Google gives the impression that this makes access to the Google Account unsafe.
 However, the login process will only be set to the default username/password method that all other email providers use.

 Alternatively, you can also generate an app password.
 This generates a separate password for MailCheck.
 Instructions can be found here.

-With GMX, the call must be explicitly enabled via POP3 and IMAP.
+Answer: With GMX, the querying must be explicitly enabled for POP3 and IMAP.
 Details can be found here.